What is Gonorrhea?

 The only method that is 100% effective in preventing STDs is abstinence, but if you’re sexually active, the best way to avoid Gonorrhea is to be mutually monogamous with someone who has tested negative for Gonorrhea.

 If you test positive for Gonorrhea, get tested again three (3) months later to make sure you don’t have it again.
-Condoms do decrease your chances of getting Gonorrhea, but it’s important for both partners to get tested because it’s easy to get re-infected if one partner still has it.
+Condoms do decrease your chances of getting Gonorrhea during vaginal sex or during oral sex with a male, but it’s important for both partners to get tested because it’s easy to get re-infected if one partner still has it.

 If you’re sexually active and under 25, you should get tested for Gonorrhea every year – better safe than sorry.